laCaelihermosa/Odin-project-Holly-Grail/README.md

-# This is a web page layout long used as one of the holy grails webpages structures from the birth of modern web til' nowadays.
+# This is a web page layout long used as one of the holy grails webpages structures since from the birth of modern web til' nowadays.

 # Structure:
     -header